UCLProgrammingHub/web/index.md

 layout: default
 ---

-The University College London Research Programming Hub brings together research groups across the college who develop software for research.
+Welcome to the pages for the University College London Research Programming Hub.

+The hub brings together research groups across the college who develop software for research.

 We are committed to:

 * The development of high-quality, reusable, well-tested, reliable software for research
 * The importance of readable code as a form of scholarly communication